 Solid-state preamps (and many power amps) will utilize differential amplifiers to amplify their signals.

-A differential amplifier at the input of a preamplifier can effectively accept balanced audio signals and yield excellent common-mode rejection of noise/interference.
+A differential amplifier at the preamplifier’s input can effectively accept balanced audio signals and yield excellent common-mode rejection of noise/interference.

 The operational amplifier, which is a type of differential amplifier, is a common element in solid-state audio amplifier circuitry.
-It helps provide gain to the input signal and its negative feedback allows for excellent output impedance specifications that allow power amps to more accurately drive their speakers.
+It helps provide gain to the input signal, and its negative feedback allows for excellent output impedance specifications that allow power amps to drive their speakers more accurately.

 Most differential amplifiers (including those in audio amplifiers) are voltage amplifiers.
 That being said, current, transconductance and transresistance configurations are also possible.

-As we’d expect, the amplifiers require power to functions.
+As we’d expect, the amplifiers require power to function.
 Let’s briefly look into why.

 Although the schematic symbols of differential amps may look simple, these integrated circuits may have many elements built into their circuitry.
 These elements include transistors, resistors, etc.

 That’s the basics of it.
-Understanding differential amplifiers is actually much more complicated and would require a whole other series of articles based in electronics.
+Understanding differential amplifiers is actually much more complicated and would require a whole other series of articles based on electronics.

 For example, an ideal op-amp will have the following: